-I published a Blog about the AGA in 2015 not long after AGA was formed, I was curious about it’s values as at the time I had never heard of it.
+I published a Blog about the AGA in 2015 not long after the AGA was formed, I was curious about it’s values as at the time I had never heard of it.
 Six years have passed so iv decided to take another look to see if there has been any progress.

 What is the AGA?

 The AGA is an “Association“.
 The definition of an association is as follows.
 “An incorporated association is a legal entity separate from its individual members“.
 The Auto Glass Association is registered under the Australian ABN.
-97 140 551 892 and operates as an “Other Incorporated Entity“.
+97 140 551 892 and operates as a “Other Incorporated Entity“.
 Should you require more information about the AGA and how it conducts business you can download detailed information for a fee from ASIC.